11 Cooking Workshops To Level Up Your Culinary Talents

 The Table Of Us

 We were transported straight to the streets of Sicily when local author Simone Agostino released her beautiful hardcover cookbook, The Table Of Us.
 Get into the wholesome, uncomplicated Italian recipes with the master herself at one of her intimate pasta-making workshops, where you’ll learn step-by-step how to make one of her signature dishes.
 Running for 2-3 hours, workshops are limited to a maximum of six participants, and can be customised with your preference of pasta style or egg-free options.
-Check out the classes on offer HERE.
+Check out the fantastic range of classes on offer HERE.

 Salt & Company